Skip to main content

 6. Complete 10 reps on this side, then switch to leading with your left foot and repeat steps three through five for 10 more reps.

-7. Try to avoid jumping or using momentum while performing this exercise.
+7. Try to avoid jumping or using momentum while performing this box step-up exercise.

 Alternatives: Use kettlebells instead of dumbbells